Answers to your top 3 colon cancer questions

 Person holding stomach in pain

-Although the vast majority of colorectal cancer — often called colon cancer — occurs in people 50 or older, it can happen at any age.
+Although the vast majority of colorectal cancer — often called colon cancer — occurs in people age 50 and older, it can happen at any age.
 In fact, colorectal cancer numbers are rising among people under 50.

-Here are answers to your top questions about colon cancer screening and more:
+Here are answers to your top questions about your personal risk for colorectal cancer, colon cancer screening and more:

 1